SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    try <#expression#>

-If a function call throws an error, a try expression acknowledges the error and allows it to continue propagation.
+If an expression throws an error, a try expression acknowledges the error and allows it to continue propagation.
+..
+FIXME

 For example: